claottoni/Paleogenomics-Tor-Vergata/source/4_Metagenomics_v2.rst

 Kraken 2
 ********

 In this hands-on session we will use Kraken 2 to screen the metagenomic content of an ancient sample.
-The first version of Kraken (see :ref:`kraken_label`) uses a large indexed and sorted list of k-mer/LCA pairs as its database, which may be problematic for users due to the large memory requirements.
+The first version of Kraken uses a large indexed and sorted list of k-mer/LCA pairs as its database, which may be problematic for users due to the large memory requirements.
 For this reason `Kraken 2`_ was developed.
 Kraken 2 is fast and requires less memory, BUT false positive errors occur in less than 1% of queries (confidence scoring thresholds can be used to call out to detect them).
 The default (or standard) database size is 29 GB (as of Jan.
 2018, in Kraken 1 the standard database is about 200 GB!), and you will need slightly more than that in RAM if you want to build it.
 By default, Kraken 2 will attempt to use the dustmasker or  segmasker programs provided as part of NCBI's BLAST suite to mask low-complexity regions.